zsukhera/TryMe/README.md

-# TryMe - Sukhera June 2026
+# Try Me - Sukhera June 2026

 A ragebait platformer, built with **Unity**.